privatenumber/github-cdn/README.md

 - an endpoint to retrieve branches/tags/PRs of a repo
 - an easy way to serve files before publishing them
 - access to [npm excluded files](https://docs.npmjs.com/using-npm/developers.html#keeping-files-out-of-your-package)
-- immediate (low server-caching) access to new changes pushed to Github
+- immediate (low server-caching) access to new changes pushed to Github *

+_* Unless the request fails due to network failure or throttling_

 ## 💁‍♀️ Endpoints
 - `/:owner/:repo`